cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 HTTP/1.1 200 OK
 Content-Type: application/json

-[
 {
+  "available": [
+    {
       "id": "SOCIALTARIFF",
       "name": "Kansentarief",
-    "price": 1.5,
+      "price": 2,
-    "numberOfTickets": 1,
-    "type": "SOCIALTARIFF"
+      "type": "SOCIALTARIFF",
+      "remaining": 1
     },
     {
-    "id": "COUPON1234",
+      "id": "COUPON_1079",
-    "name": "Cultuurbon 6 euro",
-    "price": 4,
-    "numberOfTickets": 1,
+      "name": "[TEST] €1 voor een evenement voor tieners (GENT)", "price": 1,
-    "type": "COUPON"
+      "type": "COUPON",
+      "remaining": 1
     }
   ]
+}
 ```

 In this example the passholder can select two possible UiTPAS discounts.
-The social tariff (1), and a coupon (2).
+The social tariff, and a coupon.
 Both tariffs are valid for one ticket for this event for this passholder.

-> ##### numberOfTickets
+> ##### remaining tickets at a tariff
-> For regular passholders, the `numberOfTickets` in a tariff will always be 1.
-However some UiTPAS passes are "group passes".
-They are not bound to one specific person, but to an organisation for example.
-These passes can be used to buy multiple tickets for the same discounted price, instead of just one.
-In that case the `numberOfTickets` will indicate how many tickets they can buy at a specific tariff.
+> For regular passholders, the `remaining` value is always 1.
+Please refer to [registering ticket sales for group passes](https://publiq.stoplight.io/docs/authentication/docs/registering-ticket-sales-group) for more information on group pass ticket sales.

-### 5. Passholder selects a tariff (or none)
+### 5. Passholder selects a tariff

 If the API response contained one or more UiTPAS tariffs, your website or application should present them to the passholder to select one (or none).
-Since some discounts are only usable once, it's important that passholders can choose for themselves what discount to use when.
+Since some discounts are only usable once, it's important that passholders can choose when to use a specific discount.

 For example if all the discounted tariffs are based on one-time-use coupons, but the passholder does not wish to use any coupons after all, he/she should be able to not select one.

+> ##### Social tariff
+> The list of available tariffs can contain exactly zero or one tariff of type `SOCIALTARIFF`.
+Tariffs of other types can occur zero or more times.
+> Your application may choose to support only social tariff types, in which case this step can be simplified or even omitted.
+Be aware that some passholders might expect to see more tariffs, so in that case it should be made clear that only social tariffs are supported by your application.

 ### 6. Register the ticket sale